-Cambridge Auto-ID Lab is one of seven labs world wide leading research efforts in the area of Automated Identification of objects in the supply chain.
+Cambridge Auto-ID Lab is one of seven labs world wide leading research efforts in the area of Automated Identification and tracking / tracing of objects in the supply chain.

 The Lab has been involved in this area since 2000 when it joined the ground breaking Auto ID Center project (1999-2003) which has driven numerous industry mandates in the adoption of RFID technology.